r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/vm.md

-Then, one should be able to even build the R installer via `make distribution`, but that does not work from the SSH session because of MikTeX (even `texify --version` segfaults).
-It would work from a graphical interactive session (RDP or direct login to Virtualbox).
+Then, one should be able to even build the R installer via `make distribution`, but that does not work from the SSH session because of MiKTeX (even `texify --version` segfaults).
+It would work from a graphical interactive session (RDP nor direct login to Virtualbox).

 ## Installing other command line tools